crisisfacts/crisisfacts.github.io/index.markdown

 ### Manual Runs

 Results on manual runs will be specifically identified when results are reported.
-A manual run is any run in which a person manually changes, summarises, or re-ranks queries, the system, or the system’s lists of facts.
+A manual run is any run in which a person manually changes, summarises, or re-ranks queries, the system, or the system's lists of facts.
 Simple bug fixes that address only format handling do not result in manual runs, but the changes should be described.

 ### Submission Format